ember-redux/ember-redux/ddau.md

 export default UserTableComponent;
 ```

 The big difference between this component and the `users-list` component is that we know nothing about redux here.
-The blessing of this constraint is that we don't know or care about how we got `users`.
+The blessing of this constraint is that we don't need to be concerned with how we got the `users` array or the `remove` action.
 This components entire role is to transform an array of plain javascript objects into the html representation.

 **Maximum reuse!**